Ned Hughes: Rugby league

-Hughes first game of rugby league was for Britannia after they had switched codes en masse along with the Pirates club based in Bluff.
+Hughes first game of rugby league was for Britannia after they had switched codes en masse along with the Bluff based players of the Pirates club.
 The match was played on 15 July 1908.
 They played again on the 19th and a 3rd match was played on the 22nd with Hughes scoring a try in a 21–17 loss.
 Hughes then played in two exhibition matches for the "Colours" team who in fact wore red against a side wearing black.
 He kicked a conversion in the first match won by his side 20–3, and scored a try and kicked a conversion in the second match which his team again won 31–24.

 Hughes was then part of the first ever provincial game of rugby league in the South Island when he played for Southland in a home and away series against Otago in 1908.
 He was only involved in the first match which Southland lost 11–8 at the Caledonian Ground in Dunedin.
 He badly injured his hand in the match and was not able to play in the return match.

 Hughes applied for reinstatement to rugby early in 1909 but was told that the Southland Rugby Union did not have the power to reinstate him.
 He continued to try for reinstatement off and on for 2 more seasons.
 During 1909 he played neither rugby league nor rugby union but did play some club soccer.

 In 1910 he played 2 matches for Britannia against the Bluff rugby league club, scoring 2 tries and kicking a conversion.
 Hughes then earned national selection and on 30 July 1910 he played for New Zealand in a Test against a touring Great Britain side.
 He scored the final try for New Zealand in a 52–20 loss.
 It was reported that in the hooker position he was "securing the ball n nearly every scrum...
 Hughes played brilliantly from end to end of the match and justified his reputation in every way".